 I wasn’t much of an 80s music fan.
 I liked U2, but overall, when it came to music of the 80s, “I Still Hadn’t Found What I Was Looking For”.
 But, then, just in the Nick of Time, Bonnie Raitt and Tom Petty rescued the decade and made me “Feel a Whole Lot Better”.
 Bob Dylan released Love and Theft in 2001.
 This album reminds me of what Picasso said, “The bad artists imitate, the great artists steal”.
-Or was it Banksy who said that.
+Or was it Banksy who said that?

 Around that time Laura Marling, who Once was an Eagle and also starred in a Short Movie, sang “It’s funny that the first chords that you come to are the minor notes that come to serenade you” and reminded me that I was “Wild Once” and not to forget it.
-The Early Roman Kings and the Karma Police did not like that either.
-But it doesn’t matter: I finally discovered they are powerless on Desolation Row.
+This was reinforced when “Shameika said I had potential”.
+I decided to “Fetch the bolt cutters” because “I’ve been in here too long”.
+The Early Roman Kings and the Karma Police didn’t like any of this!!!
+But it doesn’t matter: I finally discovered they’re powerless on Desolation Row.

 Photo: Janet Small